 - If consent hasn’t been explicitly given, it can be implied by the person's relationship with the company such as a request to receive information or a prior contractual engagement.
 The data that has been obtained should however be for specific, explicit and legitimate purposes.
 So, if I request to download a white paper on subject X, this doesn’t imply that you have my consent to contact me about subject Y.

 - When a request ‘to be forgotten’ is made by an individual, all data collected has to be permanently removed and this should be confirmed to the individual who made the request.

 - Contact details from and identity of the organisation (so make sure that your microsite clearly states which organisation it is linked to!).

-- The purpose of collecting the data and plans for future use.
+- The purpose and lawful basis of collecting the data and plans for future use.

 - How long you intend to store the data.

 - The right to access, rectification or removal of data as well as the right to withdraw consent at any time.

 - The right to file a complaint and how to do this.